ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Design

-The intuition behind the Normalization Phase is to a) distribute failures across different peer groups (to maximize fault tolerance and load balance extra work across peer groups) and b) move failures to later pipeline stages with more bubbles (to maximize the opportunity to hide overheads).
+The intuition behind \textit{Failure Normalization}, shown in Algorithm~\ref{alg:normalization}, is twofold: a) distribute failures across different peer groups to enhance fault tolerance and evenly balance the additional workload, and b) shift failures to later pipeline stages with more bubbles to maximize the opportunity to hide re-routing overheads.

-Normalization relies on dynamic programming (DP) to determine the ideal pipeline location to migrate faults for given a number of failures.
-We use a DP algorithm as it can greedily determine the ideal migration strategy with very low runtime ($O(NF^2)$ complexity for all solutions up to $F$ failures with $N$ stages per pipeline).
-The DP algorithm is based on a model that calculates the cost in terms of the extra bubbles used to accommodate re-routed micro-batches.

-\paragraph{DP Formulation} Given the total number of failures to handle, $F$, and the total number of pipeline stages within a data parallel pipeline, $N$, the DP algorithm returns a list $R$ of length $N$, such that $\Sigma_{i} R[i]=F$.
-Each index $R[i]$ specifies the ideal number of failures that is assigned to pipeline stage $i$ across all data parallel pipelines; the specific pipeline assignment does not affect performance and can be arbitrary.
-For example, if $R[3]=2$ for the example in Figure~\ref{fig:not-recoverable}, the ideal migration would be to swap the failed nodes with any two nodes in stage $3$, for example $W_{0\_3}$ and $W_{2\_3}$.
+\textit{Failure Normalization} uses dynamic programming to compute a migration strategy for handling a given number of failures.
+Given a total of $F$ failures and $PP$ pipeline stages, it returns a list $A$ of length $PP$, where the sum of elements in $A$ equals $F$.
+Each $A[i]$ specifies the number of failures assigned to pipeline stage $i$ across all data parallel pipelines, with the specific pipeline assignments being arbitrary and not impacting performance.
+For example, if $A[3]=2$, two failures would be assigned to stage 3, and we could swap the failed nodes with any two from that stage, such as $W_{0\_3}$ and $W_{2\_3}$ in Figure~\ref{fig:recoverable}.

-For each DP step, $C[i][f]$ represents the total cost, in terms of bubbles used, to handle $f$ failures at all stages between $0$ and $i$.
-Meanwhile, each $A[i][f]$ contains a list that denotes the portion of the $f$ failures assigned to each stage from $0$ to $i$, as described for $R$ -- in other words $len(A[i][f]) == i+1$.
-Each DP step uses a recurrence relation that aims to minimize the cost of handling $f$ failures within the first $i$ pipeline stages across all of the data parallel pipelines, while $A[i][f]$ denotes the assignment of failures that achieves this cost.
-The ideal assignment to handle $F$ failures across all workers is simply $R = A[N-1][F]$.

-To estimate the cost, $cost(i, x)$ is a function that returns the extra bubbles used to handle the extra micro-batches from $x$ failures in the $i$-th stage (i.e., peer group).
-While we can use the MILP described in Section~\ref{sec:solution} to estimate the cost, the \textit{Planner} can also rely on a heuristic to estimate the cost in order to avoid longer solve times (as Algorithm~\ref{alg:normalization} requires $O(NF)$ calls to the cost function).
-The heuristic captures the benefit of the techniques described in Section~\ref{sec:system}.
-It creates a pipeline schedule that is similar to 1F1B, except that the heuristic's 1F1B backward pass only schedules $B_{input}$.
-Then, when there exists a gap (both in terms of time and memory) that is able to fit $B_{weight}$ (or the $F$ and $B_{input}$ stages are exhausted), $B_{weight}$ operations are scheduled opportunistically.